Skip to Content

 Sunlight

-The one thing I’ve learned from having several aloe vera plants is that they grow well when they have a lot of light.
-Without enough sunlight, over time the plant will grow to be tall and spindly, rather than full, with healthy leaves.
+The one thing I’ve learned from having several aloe vera plants is that they grow well when they have a lot of indirect light.

-Aloe prefer temperatures that are between 55 and 80°F (13 and 27°C) – so pay attention to room temperature and move the plant to a warmer or cooler room if needed.
+Aloe vera plants thrive between 55 and 85°F (13 and 30°C), so pay attention to room temperature and move the plant to a warmer or cooler room if needed.

 Watering Your Aloe

 The biggest mistake you can make with an aloe plant is to overwater it.
 The key to getting this plant to grow is consistent watering.
-Overwatering will lead to root rot, which will eventually kill the roots of the plant and then the plant itself.
+Overwatering will lead to root rot, which will eventually kill the roots of the plant.

-Never let the plant sit in water.
-I have my plant pots sitting on top of a layer of small gravel rocks – this way the water collects in the gravel and prevents the roots from being saturated.
+I have my plant pots sitting on top of a layer of small gravel rocks.
+That way, the water collects in the gravel instead of the roots.

-As a rule, during the spring, summer, and fall you can plan on watering your aloe vera every two to three weeks.
-During the winter, water more sparingly, every three to four weeks.
+During the spring, summer, and fall, you can water your aloe vera every two to three weeks.
+As for winter, water more sparingly, every three to four weeks.

-During the colder months the plant will be in its dormant stage when little growth happens and therefore it requires less water.
+When the colder months approach, the plant will start its dormant stage.
+Little growth happens then, making water less of a necessity.

 The Right Pot and Soil

-Plant the aloe about a third way into the pot, being sure to leave about a half-inch of space between the top layer of soil and the edge of the pot.
+After getting your pot, plant the aloe about a third way into the pot.
+Make sure to leave about a half-inch of space between the top layer of soil and the edge of the pot.

 Fertilizer

-In fact, fertilizing too often can lead to “leaf burn,” where the tips of the leaves start to turn brown.
-If you’re going to fertilize, choose a liquid fertilizer that’s high in phosphorus, such as 10-40-10.
+Keep in mind that fertilizing too often can lead to “leaf burn,” where the tips of the leaves start to turn brown.
+If you’re going to fertilize, choose a liquid fertilizer high in phosphorus, such as 10-40-10.

 How to Keep Your Aloe Vera Small

-As soon as the plant has started to produce pups, wait until they’re about 3-inches tall before you divide them off from the main plant.
+Wait until the pups are about three inches tall before you divide them off from the main plant.

 To remove pups, you’ll need to carefully take the mother plant out of the pot.
-The baby plants will have roots that are entwined with the main plant – gently pull the pup away from the rest, being sure it has roots.
+The baby plants will have roots that are entwined with the main plant.
+Gently pull the pup away from the rest, being sure it has its roots intact.

 Diane